hunterh37/Introduction-to-Augmented-Reality-on-iOS/README.md

         arView.scene.addAnchor(anchor)
  }

  //create a cube entity with texture from remote image url

-private func createCubeWithRemoteTexture(remoteUrl: URL) {
+ func createCubeWithRemoteTexture(remoteUrl: URL) {
         // First create a local temporary file URL to store the image at the remote URL. let fileURL = FileManager.default.temporaryDirectory.appendingPathComponent(UUID().uuidString)
         // Download contents of imageURL as Data.
 Use a URLSession if you want to do this asynchronously.